jgreener64/phd_thesis/README.md

 - Images should have consistent white background
 - Consistent C-alpha
 - How to refer to other sections
 - Cyclin A or A2?
 Cyclin capitalised?
+Is there a space?
 - Binding assay or immunoblot assay etc
 - Abbreviations: TR-FRET, PPI
-- g to rpm
+- Italicisation throughout
+- Active site should really be ATP-binding site for CDK2, also consistent name for ANS site

 ## Thesis outline